-I cleaned the jars/bottles out with hot soapy water, rinsed them, then swilled them out with boiling water.
+Clean the jars/bottles out with hot soapy water, rinse them, then swill them out with boiling water.

 You could also use sterilising tablets and leave bottles in the sterilising water until you need them (check instructions – some don’t need to be rinsed off).

-I usually strain through a purpose-made jelly strainer bag and stand but thought I would try out the ‘pegging a muslin cloth over a jug’ method.
+Strain through a purpose-made jelly strainer bag and stand or try out the ‘pegging a muslin cloth over a jug’ method.
 This worked really well and just required some shifting of the pegs to allow pouring space for the pan.

 Alternatively a sieve/colander could be placed over the jug and then the muslin cloth put into the sieve.